 What lessons have you learned from doing the project?

 Has the project generated any "findings" or "knowledge"?
 If yes, then what are they?

 Do you have any proposed changes to the project plan for the upcoming year?
 If yes, then what are they and what are the budget implications?

 What we are primarily looking for in the financial report is a comparison of proposed spending to actual expenditures.
 Perhaps the easiest and most helpful way of presenting the financial report is to follow the format of the budget in your proposal.
 To the budget, you can add an "expenditure" column, which you can then fill out accordingly.

 Do include a budget narrative that explains major differences between budgeted and actual figures.

 Please DO NOT give us Banner reports or any other internal accounting report UNLESS they can compare budgeted-to-actual figures.

 We are open to receiving additional documents or artifacts that were produced during the reporting period, and indeed their inclusion has the potential to enhance our understanding of your project.
 That said, please be judicious with what you include.
 For example, detailed meeting summaries are perhaps less helpful to us than executive summaries.

 We are happy to receive an electronic copy of your report.
-It can be e-mailed to Desiree Vazquez Barlatt, Program Associate, at email@example.com.
+It can be e-mailed to Desiree Vazquez Barlatt, Program Officer, at firstname.lastname@example.org.
 If possible, please consolidate all report documents into a single PDF.
 We will be launching an online portal in summer 2015 to enable grantees to directly upload their reports; more information regarding this transition will be sent by program staff to grantees.